Mom of 3 travels from Columbus for treatment at Proton Therapy...

 “You need to have collaborations in this field,” said Dionysiou, who has about 15 students working under his guidance in the lab.
 “You need ideas, you need to be active and you have to like what you do.”

-Building a portfolio as long and impressive as Dionysiou’s is no easy task.
-It requires hours of dedication and work.
-Between writing proposals, serving on committees, guiding students and reviewing manuscripts, Dionysiou balances all his tasks with an intentional and systematic approach.
+Building a portfolio as long and impressive as Dionysiou’s requires hours of dedication and work.
+Between writing proposals, serving on committees, guiding students and reviewing manuscripts, Dionysiou balances all his tasks with a systematic approach.

 Dionysiou is originally from Cyprus, a small island in the Mediterranean, off the coast of Greece.
 He relates his current workload to picking olives as a child.
 With thousands of olives in one grove, angled between varying slopes and weeds, the work can look impossible at first glance.
 But with the right approach and perspective, it soon becomes manageable.